michaelboth/Takyon/README.md

 ### Building and Running
 You can do the direct approach or the more automated approach:
 1. Direct: To compile the library, see ```lib/README.txt```.
 To build an example, see ```examples/<example>/README.txt```.
-2. Automated: This will build the Library and all the examples, then run many variations of the examples to validate the build and providers.
+2. Automated: One script will build the Library and all the examples, then a second script will run many variations of the examples to validate the build and providers.
 See ```testing/README.txt```

 ### Examples
-To help you get started, some examples are provided.
-Each example has a ```README.txt``` to know how to build and run the example.
 The examples cover most of Takyon's features.
 Example | Description
 --------|------------
 hello-two_sided | Transfer a simple greeting between two endpoints using 'send' -> 'recv'.<br>Supports all Providers, CUDA, MMAPs, relialbe, unrelaible, and multiple memory blocks.